textbook/cyf-library/README.md

 Note that the E2E tests will clear and re-seed the database, removing all collections *including* the `_migrations` collection that tracks which migrations have already been applied.
-Therefore if you want to restore a local working state after runningn them you can run `yarn mm migrate` to re-apply all migrations.
+If you want to restore your database to a starting state, run `yarn db:reset` to empty it out and re-run all migrations.

 Testing
 -------